 During prolonged dry periods (which are more likely in the future), there is not enough water available to meet the needs of all waterways.
-Rigorous decisions must be made about where and how to use the available water. to optimise environmental outcomes for enduring benefit.
+Rigorous decisions must be made about where and how to use the available water to optimise environmental outcomes for enduring benefit.
 Most high-priority environmental watering objectives rely on ecosystem processes that operate beyond individual rivers or wetlands.
-Therefore, in prioritising sites for environmental watering, decision-makers are increasingly considering the combination of waterways that need to be watered to optimise outcomes.
-Portfolios of waterways are being managed in a coordinated way to support highvalue species, as well as critical ecosystem services.
+Therefore, in prioritising sites for the delivery of water for the environment, decision-makers are increasingly considering the combination of waterways that need to be watered to optimise outcomes.
+Portfolios of waterways are being managed in a coordinated way to support high-value species, as well as critical ecosystem services.
 For example, coordinated releases from Hume Reservoir, the Goulburn River and Campaspe River have been used to trigger the movement of young golden perch and silver perch throughout northern Victorian waterways.
-The VEWH and its program partners have developed guidelines to identify the most important refuge habitats to water during critically dry periods.
+The VEWH and its program partners have also developed guidelines to identify the most important refuge habitats to water during critically dry periods.